nicolamassarenti/fe-dashboard-bert-faqclass/README.md

 Welcome in the repository of the front-end dashboard for the _bert-faqclass_ project!
 This repository contains the code to set-up a dashboard to control the knowledge base of your AI chatbot.

+_Note_: check out the use case description in this [Medium article](https://nicola-massarenti.medium.com/end-to-end-machine-learning-bert-faqclass-81fd07d24058)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.